NNBnh/orml/README.md

 ### 📜 1.
 HTML power

 ORML is basically HTML5 under the hood.
-So every syntaxes, every elements, every rulesets of HTML will be applied to ORML but with some changes declared below.
+So every syntaxes, elements and rulesets of HTML will be applied to ORML but with changes declared below.

 ####  1.1. 📏 Syntax